 Free Interpreting Service when using health services

-When booking your appointment please inform the clinic/practice staff if you need an interpreter and the language required.
-Interpreters are available anytime, day or night, work day or weekend.
+When booking your appointment please tell the health service if you need an interpreter and what language you speak.
+Interpreters are available anytime, day or night, during the week or weekend.
 You can contact the interpreter service directly by calling 13 14 50.

 Use of an ambulance

 Accessing the right emergency services at the right time is important in saving lives.
 Some people do not call for an ambulance because they do not know how to.
 Some are worried about what will happen to them in the ambulance, how much it will cost or that they will not be understood if they do not speak English well.